21 Jan SQUIRREL! Can You Manage Your Supply Chain Without Distraction?

 Given statistics of use, why would you not want your team to manage their supply chain from a smartphone?

-First consider a few key facts: According to a recent Pew Research Center poll, “a majority of smartphone owners use their phone to follow along with breaking news.”
-In this 2015 study, at least 92% are text messaging.
-At least 80% are on their smartphones to access the internet.
 The ability to stay informed of real-time events and quickly communicate are becoming more an expectation of professionals – especially in supply chain management.
-We also know from a recent 2015 Microsoft study, the average attention span lasts only 8 seconds!
+The average attention span lasts only 8 seconds!
 The key takeaway for anyone is that if something is not apparent in 8 seconds, you may lose your audience.
-Supply chain executives need to understand all of these statistics, and leverage them.
+Supply chain executives need to understand all of these statistics and leverage them.

 Providing supply chain information on Smartphones is not a new concept.
 However, taking a conventional enterprise business intelligence approach will not help.
 In a typical web-based business intelligence scenario, a user will need to drill down various times and perform several queries before getting to the relevant key performance indicators.
 In my own business, when I see a spreadsheet report, I know I need to spend more than 8 seconds to find a piece of information.
 Business intelligence systems are made for deep dive information, leveraging analytics and swimming through mountains of data.